 Visitation 3:00 - 5:00 p.m.
 Sunday, October 13, 2019 at Headley Funeral Chapel, Augusta, KS.
 A Celebration of Life will be 1:30 p.m.
 Monday, October 14, 2019, at First Baptist Church, Augusta, KS.
 Private burial will be at Elmwood Cemetery Augusta, KS.
 Memorial donations to Creutzfeldt-Jakob Disease Foundation 3634 W. Market Street, Suite 110, Akron, OH 44333, First Baptist Church 1501 State Street Augusta, KS 67010, Leukemia & Lymphoma Society 6811 Shawnee Mission Parkway, Suite 202 Shawnee Mission, KS 66202, or a memorial for Glenn has been established at the Kansas State University Foundation for the school of veterinary medicine.
 Contributions may be sent to: KSU Foundation, 1800 Kimball Ave., Ste 200, Manhattan, KS 66502; please indicate fund M47280.
 To make a gift online, go to www.ksufoundation.org/give/memorials.

-To send flowers to Dr. Glenn E. Hoskinson, DVM's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Dr. Glenn E. Hoskinson, DVM, please visit our floral store.